AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/packages.md

 ## List packages {#list-packages}

-You can list all packages in your organization, by making a GET request to the `/packages` endpoint.
+You can list all the packages in your organization, by making a GET request to the `/packages` endpoint.

 **API format**